Justin-Zog/neural_networks_and_evolution/doc/logicSpitball.md

 2. We will then add the first digit of the first strand, the second digit of the second strand, the third digit of the third strand and the fourth digit of the fourth strand together.
 From our example we get: `3 + 2 + 4 + 9 = 18`.
 We then divide this value by 60.
-The number `60` is derived from each digit being a 4-bit binary number whose total equates to `15`.
+The number `60` is derived from each hexadecimal digit representing a 4-bit binary number whose total equates to `15`.
 Hence, `15 * 4 = 60`.
 Doing this will give a floating point number between 0.0 and 1.0.

 3. Once we have this floating point number we will multiply it by the total amount of strands in the genome and convert